 Our consultation

-We are seeking your views on proposals for a major sub-sea and onshore underground power transmission cable facility at the Port of Tyne.
+The consultation period ran for five weeks – from Wednesday 14th May to midnight on Wednesday 18th June.
+During this period we gathered your views on proposals for a major sub-sea and onshore underground power transmission cable facility at the Port of Tyne.

 As the UK moves towards a cleaner, greener future, it is vital to develop the infrastructure needed to support this transition.
 As more clean energy is generated, we need to deliver more effective ways to transport and store this energy.